35

 – Carrick

-Mar 30, 2019 at 4:05
+Commented Mar 30, 2019 at 4:05

-• $\begingroup$ @ChrisChudzicki very nice, what libraries does this use ? $\endgroup$ Sep 12, 2019 at 14:48
+• $\begingroup$ @ChrisChudzicki very nice, what libraries does this use ? $\endgroup$ Commented Sep 12, 2019 at 14:48

 • $\begingroup$ @GabrielRomon You can see all the packages math3d uses on the github repo (github.com/ChristopherChudzicki/math3d-react).
 The math-oriented ones are MathBox (for 3d graphics), MathQuill (wysiwyg LaTeX editing), and MathJS (expression parsing + lots of other stuff).
-MathJS is actively maintained, the other two not so much (sadly). $\endgroup$ Sep 13, 2019 at 0:59
+MathJS is actively maintained, the other two not so much (sadly). $\endgroup$ Commented Sep 13, 2019 at 0:59

 30